usacwebmaster/usac/README.md

 	- `type` is an enumeration
 	- `date` is in ISO format; the day or day and month may be omitted
 	- `name` may be omitted
+- `.eleventy.js`
+	- Copy `docs/`, `indexed/`, and `img/` to output (static files)
+	- The custom navigation system, implemented via filters
+	- Defines static redirects (e.g. navigation links to external pages)
+- `.eleventyignore` hides some pages from the site, like this manual